 6 Risks of Combining Alcohol with Prescription Painkillers

-Prescription painkillers are highly effective at reducing pain, but come with dangerous risks, such as physical dependence, addiction, and death — especially when combined with alcohol.
-When used together, alcohol and opioid painkillers can enhance the effects of one another, and have unpredictable, adverse effects on the body.
+Prescription painkillers are highly effective at reducing pain, but their use comes with dangerous risks, such as physical dependence, addiction and death — especially when combined with alcohol.
+When used together, alcohol and opioid painkillers enhance the effects of one another and have unpredictable, adverse effects on the body.
 Understanding the risks associated with combining alcohol and painkillers can help you or your loved one avoid accidental death by intoxication and/or overdose.

-If you or someone you care about is struggling with substance abuse, understand there are several nearby rehab centers that can help.
-Call our 24/7 confidential helpline at 800-934-1582(Who Answers?) to learn more about addiction treatment centers for opioid abuse and/or alcohol abuse.
+If you or someone you care about is struggling with substance abuse, understand that several nearby rehab centers can help.
+Call our 24/7 confidential helpline at 800-934-1582(Sponsored) to learn more about addiction treatment centers for opioid abuse and/or alcohol abuse.

 Here are six risks associated with combining alcohol and opioid painkillers.